-Although the Orlando Urbanized Area is currently in an attainment status under the 75 ppb standard, a tightening of the standard to something lower than the 75 PPB could result in a designation of non-attainment status for the area (EPA uses the average of three years of the fourth highest reading in each year to determine that designation) and could then require the development of a State Implementation Plan (SIP) and an emissions projection and reduction schedule for the area.
+Although the Orlando Urbanized Area is currently in an attainment status under the 75 ppb standard, a tightening of the standard to something lower than the 75 PPB can result in a designation of non-attainment status for the area (EPA uses the average of three years of the fourth highest reading in each year to determine that designation) and could then require the development of a State Implementation Plan (SIP) and an emissions projection and reduction schedule for the area.
 Under these regulations, it would have to be demonstrated that the area's transportation plans and transportation improvement program would result in emissions levels consistent with the reduction schedule.
 If not, federal highway funding could be sanctioned, as has been done in other urban areas around the US.
 Since emissions originate with non-highway vehicles as well as highway vehicles, especially for non-highway vehicles such as off-road vehicles, aircraft, water craft and lawn and garden equipment, a study performed by the University of Central Florida (UCF) led to the development of an updated inventory of NOX and VOC emissions (the pollutants leading to the formation of ozone) for both stationary and mobile sources, including those non-highway vehicles listed above.
+Staff will be using this information to develop projections of future emissions based upon the new year 2030 Long Range Transportation Plan adopted in August 2009.